Vishnudevverse/FSD-SEM/README.md

-That is a fantastic question to start with. **JSX** is the "secret sauce" that makes React look so friendly, even though it's doing some heavy lifting behind the scenes.
-Since you have an exam, let's construct this answer like a story you can easily recall.

 ### The Tale of JSX: The Bridge Between Logic and Layout

 Imagine you are an architect.
 In the "old days" of web development, you had two completely different teams.
 One team (HTML) built the walls and windows, and the other team (JavaScript) installed the electricity and plumbing.
 They worked in separate rooms (separate files).
 To make a light switch work, the Electrician (JS) had to walk over to the Wall (HTML), hunt for the specific switch, and manually wire it up.
 This was tedious and error-prone.